 Paint Collection Supplies and Support.
-Collection supplies and support expenses included paint collection bins, spill kits, training materials, signs, and other related costs for drop-off sites, D2D pickups, and LVPs.
+Collection supplies and support expenses included paint collection bins, spill kits, training materials, signs, and other related costs for drop-off sites, and LVPs.

 Communications.
-Communications expenses included advertising, printing and distribution of brochures and other outreach materials, media relations, event promotion, conferences & memberships, production, translations, and the awareness surveys.
+Communications expenses included advertising, printing and distribution of brochures and other outreach materials, conferences and memberships, and the awareness survey.